magnussolution/magnusbilling7/wiki/en/modules/sendCreditProducts/sendCreditProducts.rst

 Product
 """""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sendCreditProducts-send_value:

-Send Value
+Send value
 """"""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sendCreditProducts-wholesale_price:

-Wholesale Price
+Wholesale price
 """""""""""""""

-We not write the description to this field.
+We did not write the description to this field.